 Durango Meeting Information:

-Creeper Jeepers meetings are held at the La Plata County Fairgrounds Exhibit Hall second floor in the Lightner Room on the FIRST TUESDAY of each month at 7:00pm, and run approximately one and a half hours.
+Creeper Jeepers meetings are held at the La Plata County Fairgrounds Extension Building on the FIRST TUESDAY of each month at 7:00pm, and run approximately one and a half hours.
 If you are interested in joining The Creeper Jeepers or just want to meet some of the fun and interesting people, come to one of our meetings and see what we are about.
 Our members come from all walks of life and all ages.
 They enjoy the outdoors, the camaraderie, and fellowship found in 4 Wheeling.
 As stated above, we believe in looking, admiring, and driving on to leave it for other generations to admire.
 We welcome guests at all of our meetings and enjoy talking to everyone after each meeting.
 For the first few trails, you don’t need to be a member.
 You are encouraged to join if you like the club and would like to continue attending our events.

-Meetings are located in the Lightner Room on the second floor of the Exhibit Hall of the La Plata County Fairgrounds, which is the second building on the right on the fairgrounds itself.
+Meetings are located in the Extension Building of the La Plata County Fairgrounds, which is the first building on the right on the fairgrounds itself.

 The address of the fairgrounds is;